 This notice describes how your client information may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 We reserve the right to change the terms of this notice and our privacy policies.
-Any changes will apply to your PHI we already have as well as new information.
-Before we make an important change to our policies, we will promptly change this notice and post a new notice on our web site.
-You can also request a copy of our current notice any time from the reception desk at UI Human Resources, 121 University Services Building, Iowa City, IA, 52242-1911.
-The phone number is 319-335-2085.
+Any changes will apply to your past, current, or future PHI.
+When we make an important change to our policies, we will change the Privacy Notice and post a new notice on our website (http://hr.uiowa.edu/livewell and http://hr.uiowa.edu/fsseap/).
+We will have available a copy of the revised Privacy Notice in the place where we provide services.
+The Privacy Notice will contain the effective date on the last page.
+You may also request a copy of our current Privacy Notice at any time from the reception desk at UI Human Resources, 121 University Services Building, Iowa City, IA, 52242-1911.
+The telephone number is 319-335-2085.

 Your Rights Regarding PHI

 Right to request restrictions

 For UI Wellness clients: You have the right to ask that we limit how we use and disclose your PHI.
 For example, when you have paid for your services out-of-pocket in full, at your request we will not share information about those services with your health plan (the organization that pays for your medical care.)
 For all other requests we will consider your request, but are not legally required to accept it.
 If we accept your request, we will put any limits in writing and abide by them except in emergency situations.
 Remember that you may not limit the uses and disclosures that we are legally required or allowed to make.
 To request a restriction, contact the Privacy Officer listed below.

 For EAP clients: We are legally obligated to not disclose your PHI without your written permission except in situations involving child or dependent adult abuse or neglect, imminent danger to self or others or due to a court subpoena.
 You may not request a restriction of the use of PHI in these situations we are legally bound to report.